Everything You Need To Know About Your FICO Score

 - Late mortgage payments impact your credit more than other late payments.

-- VantageScore takes natural disasters into consideration if you have been affected by one.
+- VantageScore takes natural disasters into consideration in the case you have been affected by one.

 Both your FICO® score and VantageScore may be used by the same lender to determine your preapproval offers and final application approval.
-However, VantageScore is used more often if you have thin credit history, whereas FICO® is used if you have at least six months of credit history.
+However, VantageScore is used more often if you have a short credit history, whereas FICO® is used if you have at least six months of credit history.

 TransRisk Credit Score

-The TransRisk credit score is based on information provided by TransUnion.
-This score can only be acquired through Credit Karma.
+The TransRisk credit score is based on information provided by TransUnion and can only be acquired through Credit Karma.

-Unfortunately, the exact information factored into your TransRisk score isn't known.
-There also aren't many benefits from using this score since it's not used by lenders or creditors.
+The exact information factored into your TransRisk score isn't known and there aren't many benefits from using this score since it's not used by lenders or creditors.
 The best use for the TransRisk score is to track your credit over a period of time.

 Small businesses can also have their own FICO® scores called FICO® SBSS (FICO® Small Business Scoring Service), which tells financial institutions whether or not they are eligible for a loan.